openastro/sml/README.md

   - `CMakeLists.txt`: main `CMakelists.txt` file for project (should not need to be modified for basic build)
   - `Dependencies.cmake`: list of dependencies and automated build, triggered if dependency cannot be found locally
   - `Doxyfile.in`: [Doxygen](http://www.doxygen.org "Doxygen homepage") configuration file, adapted for generic use within project build (should not need to be modified)
-  - `LICENSE.md`: license file for project (copyright statement needs to be edited)
+  - `LICENSE.md`: license file for project
   - `ProjectFiles.cmake`: list of project source files to build
   - `README.md`: project readme file, parsed as main page for [Doxygen](http://www.doxygen.org "Doxygen homepage") documentation